Last update 28 March 2021

 The earliest station access rights pre-empted franchises in having contracts set-up between BR operating units.
 The early contracts ran to a fixed date, which had to be extended periodically.
 To simplify arrangements, later contracts settled on having expiry dates put as 'end of franchise' (the sooner of the beneficiary and SFO); the exact wording varies.

-This listing shows operating companies under their legal names, whether franchised or 'open access', that run timetabled public services.
-Specifically excluded, therefore, are 'charter' companies such as Rail express systems and West Coast Railways; these companies generally have rights to all stations for most operators.
+This listing shows operating companies under their legal names, whether franchised or open access, that run timetabled public services.
+Specifically excluded, therefore, are charter companies such as Rail express systems and West Coast Railways; these companies have generally agreed rights to all stations for most operators.
 Also excluded are freight companies that have station access rights for operational purposes (e.g. changing drivers).
 Borderline cases have the 'benefit of the doubt' and are included here.
 Early franchises often negotiated charter rights way outside their normal operating areas; these are included here, as are rights for service diversion to out-of-the-ordinary stations.
 Some diversionary or charter access rights lasted for one or two days only.
 Note that the existence of agreements does not necessarily mean the beneficiary ever used any given station.
 Occasionally, an operator has both 'normal' and charter rights simultaneously, reflecting the different conditions that apply in each circumstance.

 The ORR register is incomplete.
 The lack of detail may be because a contract is missing, a modification is missing or either is present but some pages are missing.
 Additionally, the search function does not always return all results and alternative search terms, or even the same terms in a different order, are necessary.
 This relies on the user knowing what results to expect and modifying the search until they appear.
 If the results are not known they cannot be sought.